 US jury in Bundy standoff trial gets FBI aerial scene-setter

-There are 1 comment on the WTOC-TV Savannah story from 12 hrs ago, titled US jury in Bundy standoff trial gets FBI aerial scene-setter.
-In it, WTOC-TV Savannah reports that:
+There are 1 comment on the WBOC-TV Salisbury story from 18 hrs ago, titled US jury in Bundy standoff trial gets FBI aerial scene-setter.
+In it, WBOC-TV Salisbury reports that:

 A jury begins to decide Thursday in Las Vegas if six men who wielded weapons... .
 FILE - In this April 12, 2014, file photo, the Bundy family and their supporters fly the American flag as their cattle is released by the Bureau of Land Management back onto public land outside of Bu...
 LAS VEGAS - Jurors got a unique perspective from the FBI Monday of an armed standoff developing in a dry river wash where six defendants are accused of wielding weapons to force federal agents to abandon a round-up of Nevada rancher Cliven Bundy's cattle in April 2014.